-With more people working fom home than ever before, cyber news and security is more important than ever as there has been a massive increase in cyber crime.
-We all have to be even more vigilant and extra careful.
-Plus the Internet is an exciting place and it’s good to know what’s going on in Cyber Space.
+With more people working fom home than ever before, cyber news and security information is even more important.
+Plus, the Internet is an exciting place and it’s fun to know what’s going on in Cyber Space.

 In the past couple of days we’ve been answering a number of questions regarding the upcoming changes to WhatsApp and what to do.
 First we’ll clear up what is happening so that you can decide what, if anything, you want to do about it.
 It’s a personal choice.
 Then, we’ll explain what your options are.

 Whatshappening: On Feb 8, Facebook will import all the data that whatsapp has collected about you over the years and send it to the mother ship.
 FB will also collect all new data you generate directly to the HQ.
 This includes contacts, locations, payments and purchases, devices used, calls made etc..

 Some people are fine with this.
 Many people have already shared all this information with Facebook.
 Other people aren’t so happy and are switching to alternate messaging platforms.
 The two most popular messaging apps to switch over to are Signal and Telegram.
 If you’re happy with the changes, you need not do anything.
 Facebook will import your data to HQ and you’ll continue using whatsapp as you already do.

 There is a good chance you will end up using Signal or Telegram in the future, regardless of what you do, as some of your friends and colleagues will migrate over and refuse to use whatsapp.

 If you want to switch, this is what you need to do – before February 6.

 1. Do NOT agree to the new terms window pop up in whatsapp.
 If you accept the new terms, your data will go to FB.
 I had it pop up yesterday, a month ahead of schedule.
 It seems FB may be worried about possible fallout and cancellations as the press have gotten wind of this.